ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    This document clarifies correct DNS server behaviour and does not introduce any changes or new security considerations.

+   *COMMENT DW 20210715: the draft should say that this change, requiring all glue or TC=1, could lead to an increase in TCP traffic.
+If not this section then somewhere else.*

 #   IANA Considerations